raspberrypilearning/beating-heart/en/step_1.md

 + One sheet of paper, red if you have it
 + Kitchen foil
 + Sticky tape or duct tape
-+ 2 x pin-socket jumper wires
++ 2× pin–socket jumper wires
-+ Optionally, a blue LED, resistor and more jumper wires
++ Optionally, a blue LED, resistor, and more jumper wires

 --- no-print ---